notion-enhancer/notion-enhancer/README.md

 ```

 ## other details

-i have an unhealthy habit of avoiding capital letters. nothing enforces this, i just do it.

 the notion logo belongs entirely to the notion team, and was sourced from their
 [media kit](https://www.notion.so/Media-Kit-205535b1d9c4440497a3d7a2ac096286).